0Ankit0/DotnetCore/OOP/readme.md

-# The concepts that nneds to be covered to master OOP.
+# The concepts that needs to be covered to master OOP.

 ## **📌 Basic Level (Fundamentals of OOP in C#)**
 🔹 **Goal:** Build a strong foundation in OOP principles and syntax.